grafana/k6x/README.md

 ### Environment

 The extensions to be used and optionally their version constraints can also be specified in the `K6_DEPENDENCIES` environment variable.
-The value of the `K6_DEPENDENCIES` environment variable is a comma-separated list of elements.
+The value of the environment variable K6_DEPENDENCIES is a list of elements separated by semicolons.
 Each element specifies an extension (or k6 itself) and optionally its version constraint.

 ```
 k6>=0.52;k6/x/faker>=0.3;k6/x/sql>=0.4